fivetran/dbt_xero/README.md

 | [xero__balance_sheet_report](https://github.com/fivetran/dbt_xero/blob/main/models/xero__balance_sheet_report.sql)    | Each record represents the state of the balance sheet for a given account on a given month.                            |
 | [xero__invoice_line_items](https://github.com/fivetran/dbt_xero/blob/main/models/xero__invoice_line_items.sql)      | Each record represents an invoice line item enriched with the account, contact, and invoice information.                   |

+### Materialized Models
+Each Quickstart transformation job run materializes 22 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?